kubernetes-sigs/kueue/site/content/en/docs/tasks/run/jobs.md

 ## Partial admission

+{{< feature-state state="beta" for_version="v0.5" >}}

-From version v0.4.0, Kueue provides the ability for a batch user to create Jobs that ideally will run with a parallelism `P0` but can accept a smaller parallelism, `Pn`, if the Job dose not fit within the available quota.
+Kueue provides the ability for a batch user to create Jobs that ideally will run with a parallelism `P0` but can accept a smaller parallelism, `Pn`, if the Job dose not fit within the available quota.

 Kueue will only attempt to decrease the parallelism after both _borrowing_ and _preemption_ was taken into account in the admission process, and none of them are feasible.